next-game-solutions/geckor/README.md

 This package is licensed to you under the terms of the MIT License.

-The gecko silhouette image used in the package’s hexagon logo has been downloaded from [Clipartkey.com](https://www.clipartkey.com/view/hmTimm_geckos-png-transparent-gecko-icon-transparent/) and is believed to be in the public domain.
+The gecko silhouette image used in the hexagon logo of this package has been downloaded from [Clipartkey.com](https://www.clipartkey.com/view/hmTimm_geckos-png-transparent-gecko-icon-transparent/) and is believed to be in the public domain.
 The logo has been created using the [hexmake app](https://connect.thinkr.fr/hexmake/).